Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/construct/iron-golem.md

 NoteIcon: monster
 BestiaryType: construct
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 170, Curse of Strahd, Storm King's Thunder, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden.
-Available in the SRD.
+Available in the SRD."
 ---
 # [Iron Golem](2-Mechanics/CLI/bestiary/construct/iron-golem.md)
 *Source: Monster Manual p.
 170, Curse of Strahd, Storm King's Thunder, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden.
 Available in the SRD.*